TOP 25 ATTRACTIONS OF MILLINOCKET & THE KATAHDIN REGION

 SOUTHERN ENTRANCE

-• Chimney Pond - a moderate 6.6 mile round-trip hike to a gorgeous mountain pond; a parking permit is required (Roaring Brook trailhead)
+- Chimney Pond - a moderate 6.6 mile round-trip hike to a gorgeous mountain pond; a 'Roaring Brook' parking permit is required

-• Doubletop Mountain - a difficult 7.6 miles round-trip hike to fantastic scenic views
+- Doubletop Mountain - a difficult 7.0 mile round-trip hike and rock scramble from Nesowadnehunk Field Campground to fantastic scenic views

-• Little Abol Falls - an easy 1.6 mile round-trip hike to a small waterfall; a parking permit is required (Abol trailhead)
+- Little Abol Falls - an easy 1.6 mile round-trip hike to a small waterfall; an 'Abol' parking permit is required

-• North Brother - a difficult 9.0 mile round-trip hike
+- North Brother - a difficult 9.0 mile round-trip hike from a trailhead off the Park Tote Road

-• Sandy Stream Pond - an easy 1.4 mile round-trip hike to pond with views of Katahdin; a parking permit is required (Roaring Brook trailhead)
+- Sandy Stream Pond - an easy 1.4 mile round-trip hike to a pond with stunning views of Katahdin; a 'Roaring Brook' parking permit is required

-• South Turner Mountain - a difficult 4.0 mile round-trip hike; a parking permit is required (Roaring Brook trailhead)
+- South Turner Mountain - a difficult 4.0 mile round-trip hike; a 'Roaring Brook' parking permit is required

-• The Owl - an extremely difficult 7.0 mile hike; a parking permit is required (Hunt trailhead)
+- The Owl - an extremely difficult 7.0 mile hike; a 'Katahdin Stream' parking permit is required

 NORTHERN ENTRANCE